baiyueh/PANINIpy/Documentation/Papers/population_clustering.rst

 Tutorial
 ===============
-Code to perform clustering network populations derived in ‘Compressing network populations with modal networks reveals structural diversity’.
-Inputs an event dataset of the form \[(edgesets, N, K0, n_fails, bipartite, directed, max_runs)\], where:
+Code to perform clustering network populations derived in "Compressing network populations with modal networks reveals structural diversity" (Kirkley et al., 2023, https://arxiv.org/pdf/2209.13827).

+Inputs a list of edge sets corresponding to a population of node-aligned graphs, and requires input parameters:

-- **edgesets:** List of sets.
+- **edgesets:** List of edge sets.
 The s-th set contains all the edges (i, j) in the s-th network in the sample (do not include the other direction (j, i) if the network is undirected).
 The order of edgesets within the dataset only matters for contiguous clustering, where we want the edgesets to be in the order of the samples in time.
-- **N:** Number of nodes in each network.
+- **N:** Number of nodes in each network (including isolated nodes not showing up in the edge sets).
 - **K0:** Initial number of clusters (for discontiguous clustering, usually K0 = 1 works well; for contiguous clustering, it does not matter).
 - **n_fails:** Number of failed reassign/merge/split/merge-split moves before terminating the algorithm.
-- **bipartite:** 'None' for unipartite network populations, array \[(# of nodes of type 1, # of nodes of type 2)\] otherwise.
+- **bipartite:** 'None' for unipartite network populations, list containing \[# of nodes of type 1, # of nodes of type 2\] otherwise.
 - **directed:** Set to True when sets of edges input are directed.
-- **max_runs:** Maximum number of allowed moves, independent of the number of failed moves.
+- **max_runs:** Maximum number of allowed moves in the MCMC method, independent of the number of failed moves.

-Outputs a clustering result of the form \[(C, A, L)\], where:
+Outputs a clustering result of the form C, A, L where:

-- **C:** Dictionary with items (cluster label):(set of indices corresponding to networks in the cluster).
+- **C:** Dictionary with items (cluster label):(set of list indices corresponding to edge sets in the cluster).
 - **A:** Dictionary with items (cluster label):(set of edges corresponding to the mode of the cluster).
 - **L:** Inverse compression ratio, which is the description length after clustering divided by the description length of naive transmission.

-using the following clustering objective:
+Algorithm minimizes the following Minimum Description Length (MDL) clustering objective over mode edge sets \{\mathcal{A}^{(k)}\} and cluster assignments \{C_k\} for the input edge sets:

 .. _equation1: